Understanding the Trauma Experiences of Autistic Individuals

 Where to from Here?

-To further understand the association of autism with trauma, we developed two brand new courses, Trauma and Autistic Children and Teens and Trauma and Autistic Adults.
+To further understand the association of autism with trauma, we are developing two brand new courses, Trauma and Autistic Children and Teens and Trauma and Autistic Adults.
 Within these courses, you will learn:

 Whilst the themes and content description for these events are similar, please note that we have divided the content by age because the research, case examples, impacts, types of support and strategies for each age group differ.
 As a result, the events are quite different from each other.